 The 'English Short Title Catalogue' (ESTC) is a comprehensive, international union catalogue listing early books, serials, newspapers and selected ephemera printed before 1801.
 It contains catalogue entries for items issued in Britain, Ireland, overseas territories under British colonial rule, and the United States.
 Also included is material printed elsewhere which contains significant text in English, Welsh, Irish or Gaelic, as well as any book falsely claiming to have been printed in London.The database contains nearly 470,000 entries, and represents the holdings of some 2,000 libraries world-wide.

-The Entertainment Industry Magazine Archive covers behind-the-scenes activities of the music, film, and entertainment industries.
-EIMA includes complete runs of major trade and consumer magazines, from their inception to 2000, with primary source material needed to develop a contextual understanding of the entertainment industry as it evolved over the 20th century.
+The Entertainment Industry Magazine Archive (EIMA) contains primary resources covering the history of the film and entertainment industries from the era of vaudeville and silent movies to 2000.
+It covers behind-the-scenes activities of the music, film, and entertainment industries, including complete runs of major trade and consumer magazines, developing a contextual understanding of the entertainment industry as it evolved over the 20th century.

 The Entrez page is home to the Entrez Global Query database search engine (the Entrez cross-database search page).
 The entire group of individual Entrez databases is organized on this page with literature databases at the top including PubMed, PubMed Central, Journals, Books, OMIM and OMIA.
 The NCBI Site Search is also listed.
 The sequence databases include Nucleotide, Protein, Genome, Structure, and SNPs.
 The remaining databases are Taxonomy, Gene, UniGene, HomoloGene, Conserved Domains, 3D Domains, UniSTS, PopSet, GEO Profiles, GEO Datasets, PubChem Bio-Assay, PubChem Compound, PubChem Substance, Cancer Chromosomes, Probe, MeSH, Journals and NLM Catalog.
 Links to popular NCBI Web pages, such as PubMed, Human Genome, Map Viewer, and BLAST, are on the toolbar.
 There is also a link to the "GenBank" database, leading to the Nucleotide database.By using the Entrez Global query, a search across all Entrez databases is performed by entering a simple search term or phrase in the "Search across databases" query box.
 Select the Go button to execute the search, or press the Enter button on your keyboard.
 The CLEAR button erases search terms in the query box; use it to begin a new search.
 The results found in each database are displayed on the Global Query page.
 Click on the result number or its adjacent database name to get to the specific results.
 See the link to the Global Query Help document, which is to the right of the CLEAR button.